 In some cases, your doctor may prescribe physical therapy to help you get back to an activity and mobility level that you can be comfortable with.

 It’s important to remember that you have had a surgical operation.
-Always follow your surgeon’s instructions on how much activity you can undertake and for how long.
+Always follow your spine surgeon’s instructions on how much activity you can undertake and for how long.

 “Evaluation of decompression and Interlaminar Stabilization compared with decompression and fusion for the treatment of lumbar spinal stenosis: 5-year follow-up of a prospective, randomized, controlled trial.”
 Musacchio, M., International Journal of Spine Surgery, 2016.